Starbucks: Fruit juices, fruit beverages, and sodas

-Energy drinks
+Functional beverages

 In January 2022, Starbucks launched a line of canned energy drinks, called "Baya".
 The drink contains caffeine from the coffee fruit.

+In June 2024, Starbucks introduced Iced Energy, a fruit-flavored energy drink, at its US locations.
+A canned version was introduced in March 2025.

+In June 2025, Starbucks began testing a protein-infused foam topping.

 Seasonal cups

 Each year between November–January, Starbucks releases new holiday merchandise, including new paper cups with various festive designs.

 Barrel-aged coffee

 In March 2017, Starbucks announced the launch of two new limited-edition specialty drinks made from beans aged in whiskey barrels at its Seattle roastery.
 Starbucks's barrel-aged coffee will be sold with a small batch of unroasted Starbucks Reserve Sulawesi beans, which are then hand-scooped into whiskey barrels from Washington state.

 Oleato coffee

-In February 2023, Starbucks announced it would introduce a line of coffee drinks made with extra virgin olive oil, including lattes, shaken expresso, and cold brews.
+In February 2023, Starbucks announced it would introduce a line of coffee drinks made with extra virgin olive oil, including lattes, shaken espresso, and cold brews.
 This would not be a limited-time offering, but rather "'one of the biggest launches we’ve had in decades,'" according to Brady Brewer, the company's chief marketing officer.
 The goal was to create a new category of beverage.
-Unlike other drinks, this came about because of the habits of then-CEO Howard Schultz, who was introduced to consuming a teaspoon of olive oil each day by olive oil producer Tommaso Asaro, whom he met in Sicily.
-At the time of the announcement, the drinks were available in Italy, with plans to introduce them to stores in Southern California in the spring of 2023 and then the UK, Middle East, and Japan later that year.
+Unlike other drinks, this came about because of the habits of then-CEO Howard Schultz, who was introduced to consuming a teaspoon of olive oil each day by an olive oil producer he met in Sicily.
+The drinks were initially available in Italy and later expanded to stores in Southern California in spring 2023 and then the UK, Middle East, and Japan later the same year.
+After its launch, CNN reported some customers reported digestive distress after drinking the beverages.

+In January 2024, the company said it would introduce the beverages nationwide in the US as well as in Canada, France, and China.
+The Oleato beverages were permanently discontinued in November 2024.